 For this experiment, you will need a pendulum (which can be made by tying a weight to a string), some paper, and some paint.
 Hang the pendulum from a fixed point and place a piece of paper underneath it.
 Dip the weight into the paint and let it swing back and forth, creating a unique pattern on the paper.

 This experiment demonstrates the principles of motion and gravity, with the pendulum swinging back and forth in a predictable pattern.
 The paint adds an artistic element to the experiment, creating a visual representation of the motion of the pendulum.
 You can experiment with different colors and weights to create different patterns and designs.

 Generation Genius has a wonderful tutorial on pendulum painting with kids.

 Newton’s Laws for Kids Must Try Activity

 In the meantime, onto our Newton’s Laws of Motion (the 3rd law to be specific) experiment!
 Every month we receive Steve Spangler’s Science Club Kit.
-Steve’s Kit is superior full of amazing experiments, science learning for kids, and a Top Secret guide for parents and teachers.
+Steve’s Kit is superior and full of amazing experiments, science learning for kids, and a Top Secret guide for parents and teachers.
 The experiments build (scaffolding) upon each other so kids really get the science.
 Extremely well done.

 The kit we received includes three blades, a blade connector, a hub, and two balloons.
-A bit tricky for a younger child to put together but my 6.5 year old was able to make it happen.
+A bit tricky for a younger child to put together but my 6.5-year-old was able to make it happen.
 The key is after the balloon is blown up, to pinch the balloon as you attach it to the hub, and wait for the amazing science.